CS 3710

 • Ethics & policy: a STS 2500 course was supposed to be taught on this…

-• Encryption: CS 4501/6501 offerings on cryptography, including one this upcoming spring
+• Encryption: CS 4501/6501 offerings on cryptography, but none this upcoming spring

 • Binary exploits: CS 4630, Defense Against the Dark Arts, this upcoming spring